robotical/docs.robotical.io/python/martypy.md

 {:.docsubitem#discover}

-Look for Martys available over whatever interface you're using, e.g. the `socket` client will look for Martyies over the LAN.
+Look for Martys available over whatever interface you're using, e.g. the `socket` client will look for Martys over the LAN.
 Return types from this command can be varied, depending on the client interface.
 Some interfaces may not support this method.

 For instance, with the Socket client type we of course can't create a `Marty` instance before